onemok/PHYS4300-Numerical-Methods-and-Scientific-Computation/Project 1/README.md

 Therefore, they are all stable.

 ## Conclusion:
-When $a$ is 1, you can observe from the f(x) vs. x graph that the number of intersections between f(x) and the x-axis changes from 1 to 3.
+When $a$ goes through 1, you can observe from the f(x) vs. x graph that the number of intersections between f(x) and the x-axis changes from 1 to 3.
 This means that the number of fixed points increases from 1 to 3.
 Thus, this explains why for a=0.8 there is only one fixed point at x=0.
 But for a=1.2, there are three fixed points.
 It is important to note that the fixed points always lie between x=[0,1].
 No matter how big “a” is, the fixed points do not go beyond x=1.